beccar97/Dev-Ops-Project/README.md

 There is a multi-stage docker file for this project, containing a production build and a development build:

-Production:
+### Production:
-- To produce the image: `docker build -- target production --tag todo-app:prod .`
+- To produce the image: `docker build --target production --tag todo-app:prod .`
-- To run: `docker run -p 5100:80 -d --env-file .env todoapp:prod`
+- To run: `docker run -p 5100:80 -d --env-file .env todo-app:prod`

+The app will then run be accessible on localhost:5100.

-Development:
+### Development:

 The development container can be launched using `docker-compose up -d`.
 The app can then be accessed at localhost:5000 and will reload whenever changes are made to the app files locally.